ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/06-storing-displaying-data.md

 layout: "page-fullwidth"
 title: "Storing and Displaying Data"
 subheadline: "Building Connected Things with Windows 10 IoT and Microsoft Azure"
-teaser: "In this lab you will build a data pipeline that captures the data coming into IoT Hub and persists it using Azure storage.
-You will then connect a website to Azure and retreive the data for display in a browser."
+teaser: "In this lab you will build a data pipeline that captures the data coming into IoT Hub, processes it with Azure Stream Analytics, then routes it to downstream services.
+The first service you'll build will consume the data and present it through an Azure Web App where it is rendered as a real-time graph."
 show_meta: true
 comments: true
 header: no